 Average MAU decreased and average DAU stayed relatively flat due to the turnover in users while paying users stayed consistent.
-Consequently, ARPDAU increased due to decreased average MAU and flat average DAU base.
+Consequently, ARPDAU increased due to stay at home measures across North America and other regions, introduction of new content and features, and ongoing popularity of our games.